thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Predicted peaks: -

-Bredon is currently peaking at 2.2m, 08/12/25.
+Bredon 2.3m to 2.8m Wednesday evening, 10/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Severn estuary from Gloucester to Sharpness
 - Higher than normal tides may lead to flooding over the next few days.